 California Lawyers Compassionately Assisting Accident Victims

 About 1.8 million people around the country live with amputations.
 An amputation is the removal of all or part of an extremity, such as a hand, or a limb, such as a leg.
 Amputations may be necessary due to a catastrophic accident, such as a truck accident, or it may be a result of a serious infection or disease that has spread into the extremities and was not treated by doctors in time.
-If you lose a limb due to someone else’s negligence or intentional misconduct, the catastrophic injury attorneys at Travis G. Black & Associates may be able to help you file suit.
+If you lose a limb due to someone else’s negligence or intentional misconduct, the catastrophic injury attorneys at Travis G. Black, Inc may be able to help you file suit.
 Our California amputation attorneys are experienced in holding careless parties accountable for the harm that they cause.

 Pursuing Compensation for Amputations

 When a limb or member must be amputated, you may be devastated, and your life may be altered dramatically.
 The loss of a limb or another body part may adversely affect the quality of your own life, as well as the lives of those around you.
 Your family members may need to do things for you that they did not need to do before, and this may be upsetting for all of you.
 Often, it is possible to get a prosthetic, but using the prosthetic may be a huge adjustment.
 There may be months of lengthy rehabilitation.
 You may experience phantom limb pain, as well as post-traumatic stress disorder from the trauma that resulted in the limb being separated from your body.